kavyay0407-hub/C-Programming/README.md

-# ATM-management-system
+# C-Programming
-A simple ATM management system implemented in C with balance inquiry, deposit, withdrawal, money transfer, and account details features.
+A collection of C programming projects demonstrating fundamental programming concepts and real-world applications.